-Since we mostly develop search engine optimized websites powered by WordPress, I try to contribute to the WP community by sharing the lessons I’ve learned about the platform.
+Since we mostly develop search engine optimized websites powered by WordPress, I try to contribute to the WP community by sharing the lessons I’ve learned about the platform from time-to-time.
 Here’s my updated list of must-have WordPress plugins, along with a couple of notes for each one.

 FD Feedburner – I think Feedburner might not be the *best* solution for offering blog readers an email subscription option, but it’s very good, and the tracking features are nice.

 Flare – Looks great, easy to configure, and works well in terms of getting readers to Like/Tweet/+1 your post.
 Uses the built-in jQuery library and seems to be pretty fast.

 Google Analytics for WordPress – Yoast’s plugin offers outbound link tracking, some nice event tracking features (track comments in Google Analytics), and custom variable tracking (you can track GA metrics by user status, post category, etc.).
 LOTS of features here, but it’s also user-friendly if you’re a beginner.